To gain a Master in Rehabilitation Science you must complete 150 points comprising of:

 Detailed Information REHB90009

-Research and Evidence in Practice (Offered in Term 4)
+Research and Evidence in Practice (Offered in Term 2 and Term 4)

 This subject provides an opportunity to build on your knowledge and skills in the use of research and evidence in habilitation and rehabilitation practices, with a primary focus on critical analysis of research.